scipy-conference/scipy_proceedings/papers/dharhas_pothina/dharhas_pothina.rst

 simulation engine.
 The simulation types that we are focused on in this work use a 2D structured/regular rectangular grid or an unstructured 2D triangular mesh.
 3D meshes are obtained by extruding the 2D mesh in the z direction in the form of layers.
 Initial generation of a computational mesh is typically automated and controlled by attributes in the model specification process.
-After this an iterative approach is used to build a good quality mesh based on the needs of the numerical algorithms and to resolve key physical properties in certain regions.
+After this an iterative approach is used to build a high-quality mesh based on the needs of the numerical algorithms and to resolve key physical properties in certain regions.
 Often mesh vertices and elements need to be adjusted manually.

 .. figure:: images/mesh.png